 Reliable cloud providers require strict regulatory standards for their data centers to help protect the sensitive data they store.

 High-profile organizations such as NASA Jet Propulsion Laboratory, Netflix, and Slack have to keep their information in highly secure places because of how much confidential information they deal with daily.
 It would be a disaster if their information was compromised.
 That being said, they all store data in the cloud!

 Experts know to how to mitigate cyberattacks.
-For example, in the case of a brute force attack*, an expert working for a cloud provider would know how to better combat the attack and protect stored data.
-The average technology user probably doesn’t know what a brute force attack is, let alone how to protect their information against it.
+For example, in the case of a brute force attack*--a trial-and-error method used to obtain sensitive information such as passwords and PINs-- an expert working for a cloud provider would know how to better combat the attack and protect stored data.
 When you keep your data in the cloud, you’re placing it in the hands of knowledgeable experts who work on cloud security for a living.
 That’s a much more secure option than trying to take care of all your cybersecurity yourself.

 Encryption is the process of using an algorithm to transform plain text information into a non-readable form called ciphertext.
 An algorithm and an encryption key are required to decrypt the information and return it to its original plain text format.

 Digest access authentication is a method of exchanging credentials, such as username and password, that is more difficult for cyber criminals to reverse and crack.